sageserpent-open/americium/gh-pages/docs/junit5/integration.md

 ![]({% link /assets/images/SetMembershipPredicateTest.png %})

-When you run this in your IDE, you'll see:
+When you run this in your IDE (the screenshot above is from IntelliJ), you'll see:

 1. **Trial 1** passes
 2. **Trial 2** fails ← Initial failure detected